-The Clinical Simulation Laboratory is located on the second floor of the Rowell and Given Buildings on the University of Vermont campus and adjacent to Fletcher Allen Health Care.
+The Clinical Simulation Laboratory is located on the second floor of the Rowell and Given Buildings on the University of Vermont campus and adjacent to The University of Vermont Medical Center.
 Central headquarters are located in 9,000 square feet of newly-renovated space that includes inpatient rooms, and ER/OR/MICU/SICU training room, skills labs, control center and debrief/meeting rooms.
 The outpatient rooms are just a corridor away, with 12 exam rooms set up to support simulated patient encounters using standardized patients and mannequin simulators.
-A satellite simulation lab is located at Fletcher Allen Health Care on the fifth floor of the McClure building, and a fully outfitted ambulance (the Simbulance) is also available for training.
+A satellite simulation lab is located at The University of Vermont Medical Center on the fifth floor of the McClure building, and a fully outfitted ambulance (the Simbulance) is also available for training.

 - Six in-patient hospital rooms and twelve outpatient exam rooms, all equipped with video cameras for recording and communicating